ibrahimsabieh/x32-CPU-Emulator/README.md

 ``$ python tester.py``

-From the GUI, you can modify the registers to control their actions very similarly to how the CPU actually operates.
+From the GUI, you can modify the registers to control their actions very similarly to how the CPU actually operates!